-For a fixed $M$ and with $N=M+2$, five numerical eigenvalue spectra are shown in figure \ref{fig:inviscid_vary_l} with different values of $L$, varying from $1.0$ to $5.0$ for each of two prescribed cases.
-Overall, the numerical spectra come close to the imaginary axis correctly with a decrease in $L$.
-In particular, at some $L$, $\sigma_c^{0}$ can be thoroughly resolved on the imaginary axis, which is thought to be unattainable by increasing $M$ under modest computing budget.
-However, decreasing $L$ does not monotonically shrink the clouds of eigenvalues closer to the imaginary axis.
-In detail, we separate these numerically-computed eigenvalues and eigenmodes into those whose critical layer $r=r_c$ is resolved in the high-resolution region $0 \le r < L$ and the others where $r_c$ is in the low-resolution region $r \ge L$.
-In figure \ref{fig:inviscid_vary_l}, the separation is indicated by the horizontal dashed lines.
-For the former, the cloud structures vanish and $\sigma_c^0$ is correctly resolved as $L$ decreases.
-By contrast, for the latter, they persist or even recur when we pick a too small value for $L$.
-It tells us that once $\sigma_c^{0}$ is satisfactorily resolved, adjusting $L$ should stop at the point in order to keep the portion of $\sigma_c^{0}$ resolved in the high-resolution region as large as possible.
-For example, in figure \ref{fig:inviscid_vary_l}, we argue $L$ should be set between 3.0 and 4.0 for the Lamb-Oseen vortex case and between 1.0 and 2.0 for the Batchelor vortex case.
+For a fixed $M$, with $N=M+2$, figure \ref{fig:inviscid_vary_l} shows five numerical eigenvalue spectra for two prescribed cases with different values of $L$, varying from $1.0$ to $5.0$.
+Overall, decreasing $L$ brings the numerical spectra closer to the imaginary axis.
+In particular, some values of $L$ enable complete resolution of $\sigma_c^{0}$ on the imaginary axis, which cannot be achieved by increasing $M$ within a modest computing budget.
+However, decreasing $L$ does not always shrink the clouds of eigenvalues closer to the imaginary axis.
+We separate the numerically computed eigenvalues and eigenmodes into two categories: those with the critical layer $r=r_c$ located in the high-resolution region $0 \le r < L$, and those where $r_c$ is in the low-resolution region $r \ge L$.
+Figure \ref{fig:inviscid_vary_l} indicates this separation with horizontal dashed lines.
+For the former, the cloud structures vanish as $L$ decreases, and $\sigma_c^0$ is correctly resolved.
+In contrast, for the latter, the cloud structures persist or even recur if $L$ is too small, resulting from excessive concentration of collocation points solely around the center.
+Once $\sigma_c^{0}$ is satisfactorily resolved, adjusting $L$ should stop to keep the portion of $\sigma_c^{0}$ resolved in the high-resolution region as large as possible.
+For instance, in figure \ref{fig:inviscid_vary_l}, we propose setting $L$ between $3.0$ and $4.0$ for the Lamb-Oseen vortex case and between $1.0$ and $2.0$ for the Batchelor vortex case.